 We sent multiple emails to clear it up.
 There was an initial email, then it was the p.s. on two more after that.
 But as I said, I will be continuing this conversation with the leadership at LDI.
 Thanks!

 The issue was addressed in the postscript of at least two emails?
 This is a far cry from the impression previously given.
-(It is unfortunate no one seems to have received those emails.)
+It is unfortunate not even one person seems to have received those emails.

 Once again, Tiffany repeated her direct questions: